Viscometry of electron fluids from symmetry

+Finally, for fluids with broken inversion and time-reversal symmetries, additional non-dissipative tensors \cite{hallViscPRX2020,BurmistrovHallVis2019,viscTensors2020} may appear in $\eta_{ijkl}$ \labelcref{eq:viscTensor}.
+We compute these lower-symmetry tensors in SM, matching those found in recent work on anisotropic Hall viscosities \cite{hallViscPRX2020}.
+We expect our viscometry to \emph{partially} extend to such fluids, since tailored boundary conditions will be able to similarly isolate in experiment the effects of symmetry-constrained Hall viscosisties.
+However, while neither Hall viscosity nor $\eta_\circ$ modify the form of the Navier-Stokes equations, the Hall viscosity is, moreover, \emph{non-dissipative}.
+Thus, for our viscometry to prove fully applicable to Hall viscosities, an experimental signature beyond heating must first be identified.

 We thank Irving Dai and David Goldhaber-Gordon for helpful discussions.
-CQC was supported in part by NSF Grant No. DMR2000987.
-AL was supported by a Research Fellowship from the Alfred P. Sloan Foundation.
+CQC was supported by NSF Grant No. DMR2000987.
+AL was supported by a Research Fellowship from the Alfred P. Sloan Foundation through Grant FG-2020-13795, and by the Gordon and Betty Moore Foundation's EPiQS Initiative via Grant GBMF10279.

 \onecolumngrid

 \begin{appendix}